lord-xld3/im-bad-at-naming-things/README.md

 # Time Blox
 We're going to make a 'schedule' in hour blocks for each day.
 Although not required, this program is pretty useless if we can't plan more than a day in advance, or view past events.
-Additionally, being able to set start and end times for each event, and notifications once events start make this far more useful.
+Additionally, being able to set start and end times for each event, notifications once events start, and reocurring events make this program MUCH more useful.

 ## Sequence